Bloom-host/BloomDocs/docs/running_a_server/internal-servers.md

 If you would like to setup your bungee/velocity servers with internal servers you can follow our regular [Waterfall](/waterfall)/[Velocity](/velocity) guides.

+Please note that Waterfall is now considered End of Life and it is currently being recommended to switch to [Velocity](/velocity) instead.

 :::

 Previously we used to have private IPs (172.18.0.1) that were shared by everyone on your node and were all accessible between one another.